NET-BYU/networking-course/_labs/concurrent-http-server.md

 ## Extra Credit

 For extra credit, you can implement and **benchmark** your server using the Async I/O library in Python.
 For the Async I/O, you will need to import the [asyncio](https://docs.python.org/3/library/asyncio.html) module.
 This will require you to reimplement your code using the `async` and `await` key words since async code and sync code can't mix.
-You will receive 5% extra credit.
+You will receive **15% extra credit** on this assignment.

 ## Testing